shakacode/react_on_rails/react_on_rails_pro/docs/installation.md

 [Configuration](./configuration.md)

 # Node Package
-Note, you only need to install the Node Package if you are using the standalone node renderer, `VmRenderer`.
+Note, you only need to install the Node Package if you are using the standalone node renderer, `NodeRenderer`.

 ## Installation